PatrickHechler/primitive-code/README.md

 * calls the interrupt specified by the parameter
     * 0: memory management
         * use `AX` to specify the method of memory management
-            * 1: allocate a memory-block
+            * 0: allocate a memory-block
                 * `BX` saves the size of the block
                 * if the value of `BX` is `-1` after the call the memory-block could not be allocated
                 * if the value of `BX` is not `-1`, `BX` points to the first element of the allocated memory-block
-            * 2: reallocate a memory-block
+            * 1: reallocate a memory-block
                 * `BX` points to the memory-block
                 * `CX` saves the new size of the memory-block
                 * if the value of `BX` is `-1` after the call the memory-block could not be reallocated, the old memory-block will remain valid and may be used and should be freed if it is not longer needed
                 * if the value of `BX` is not `-1`, `BX` points to the first element of the allocated memory-block and the old memory-block was automatically freed, so it should not be used
-            * 3: free a memory-block
+            * 2: free a memory-block
                 * `BX` points to the old memory-block
                 * after this the memory-block should not be used
     * 1: errors
         * use `AX` to specify the error
-            * 1: exit
+            * 0: exit
                 * use `BX` to specify the exit number of the progress
-            * 2: unknown command
+            * 1: unknown command
                 * exits the progress with the exit number -2
     * 2: streams
         * use `AX` to specify
-            * 1: get out stream
+            * 0: get out stream
                 * sets the `AX` value to the default out stream of this progress
-            * 2: get log stream
+            * 1: get log stream
                 * sets the `AX` value to the default log stream of this progress
-            * 3: get in stream
+            * 2: get in stream
                 * sets the `AX` value to the default in stream of this progress
-            * 4: open new in stream
+            * 3: open new in stream
                 * `BX` contains a pointer to the STRING, which refers to the file which should be read
                 * opens a new in stream to the specified file
                 * is successfully the STREAM-ID will be saved in the `AX` register, if not `AX` will contain `-1`
-            * 5: open new out stream
+            * 4: open new out stream
                 * `BX` contains a pointer to the STRING, which refers to the file which should be created
                 * opens a new out stream to the specified file
                 * if the file exist already it's contend will be overwritten
                 * is successfully the STREAM-ID will be saved in the `AX` register, if not `AX` will contain `-1`
-            * 6: write
+            * 5: write
                 * `BX` contains the STREAM-ID
                 * `CX` contains the number of elements to write
                 * `DX` points to the elements to write
                 * after execution `AX` will contain the number of written elements
-            * 7: read
+            * 6: read
                 * `BX` contains the STREAM-ID
                 * `CX` contains the number of elements to read
                 * `DX` points to the elements to read
                 * after execution `AX` will contain the number of elements, which has been completely read.
                 * after execution `BX` will contain the number bits which has been read in the last element the remaining bits of this element will be cleared.
-            * 8: remove file
+            * 7: remove file
                 * `BX` contains a pointer of a STRING with the file
                 * if the file was successfully removed `AX` will contain `1`, if not `0`
-            * 9: make dictionary
+            * 8: make dictionary
                 * `BX` contains a pointer of a STRING with the dictionary
                 * if the dictionary was successfully created `AX` will contain `1`, if not `0`
-            * 10: remove dictionary
+            * 9: remove dictionary
                 * `BX` contains a pointer of a STRING with the dictionary
                 * if the dictionary was successfully removed `AX` will contain `1`, if not `0`
                 * if the dictionary is not empty this call will fail (and set `AX` to `0`)
-            * 11: close stream
+            * 10: close stream
                 * `BX` contains the STREAM-ID
                 * if the stream was closed successfully `AX` will contain `1`, if not `0`
-            * 12: get stream pos
+            * 11: get stream pos
                 * `BX` contains the STREAM-ID
                 * `AX` will contain the position of the stream or `-1` if something went wrong.
                 * this will set `AX` to the stream position
 				* if the stream-ID is the ID of a default stream the behavior is undefined.
-            * 13: set stream pos
+            * 12: set stream pos
                 * `BX` contains the STREAM-ID
                 * `CX` contains the new stream position.
                 * this will set the stream position to `CX`
 				* if the stream-ID is the ID of a default stream the behavior is undefined.
-            * 14: set stream to end
+            * 13: set stream to end
                 * `BX` contains the STREAM-ID
                 * this will set the stream position to the end
 				* if the stream-ID is the ID of a default stream the behavior is undefined.
         * 3: time
-            * 1: to get the time in milliseconds
+            * 0: to get the time in milliseconds
                 * `AX` will contain the time in milliseconds
-            * 2: to wait the given time in milliseconds
+            * 1: to wait the given time in milliseconds
                 * `BX` contain the number of milliseconds to wait
                 * `BX` will contain the number of remaining milliseconds (or `0` if it finished waiting)